RezuwanHassan262/Custom-Training-YOLOv8-to-detect-Vehicle-Pedestrians-and-Signboards/README.md

 <h1 align='center' style=color:#fe5e21;><strong>Custom Training YOLOv8n to detect Vehicle, Pedestrians and Signboards</strong></h1>

-This object detection model was trained on a custom dataset that can detect Vehicle, Pedestrians and Signboards from images.
+This object detection model was trained on a custom dataset that can detect Vehicles, Pedestrians, and Signboards from images.

 <br/>